 - IoT and millennials.
 By 2018, 16% of the population will be Millennials and will be accelerating IoT adoption due to their reality of living in a connected world.

 “The Internet of Things will give IT managers a lot to think about,” said Vernon Turner, Senior Vice President of Research.
 “Enterprises will have to address every IT discipline to effectively balance the deluge of data from devices that are to the corporate network.
-In addition, IoT will drive tough organizational structure changes in companies to allow innovation to be transparent to everyone, while creating new competitive business models and products.”
+IoT will drive tough organizational structure changes in companies to allow innovation to be transparent to everyone, while creating new competitive business models and products.”